The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Sensitivity efficiency

 The ASI2600 mono’s higher QE translates into better SNR efficiency per hour in many real workflows.
-The ASI1600 can absolutely deliver, but it usually needs more integration to reach the same smoothness.
+The ASI1600 delivers—just with more time to reach the same smoothness.

 Spec source: ZWO manuals for ASI2600 Pro (IMX571 APS-C) and ASI1600 (MN34230 4/3″).